 In 2001, we moved to Vermont and I started rebuilding my station, this time with an emphasis on SO2R contesting (M/M is too much work!).
 I was lucky be QRV again in time to catch some fantastic 6m DX at cycle 23's 2nd peak and start filling in band-countries for the ARRL DXCC Challenge/De Soto Cup competition (as of Oct 2003, I had worked 2,798 current band-countries between 160m & 6m including 60m).

 Around this time I changed my call from AA6TT to NT1Y and I was QRV from 160m thru 23cm, my favorite bands being the "Magic" and "Top" bands.
 I operate primarily CW.

 The best consult best result from the Vermont QTH was 1st place USA in the 2003 CQ WW CW SOHP category by Scott W4PA guest-operating and me watching!

 In November 2011, my family and I moved to Glade Park, Colorado, near Grand Junction in far western part of the state, not far from the Utah border.
-I recently changed my call to AA7XT.
+When I landed here in Colorado, I changed my call to AA7XT.